xinzhan/core-services.en/help/id-service/implementation/implementation-standard/dtm-settings.md

 ---

-title: ID Service Settings for DTM
+title: id service settings for dtm
-description: Configuration settings for using Dynamic Tag Management to deploy the Experience Cloud ID Service
+description: configuration settings for using dynamic tag management to deploy the experience cloud id service
-seo-title: Experience Cloud ID Service Settings for DTM
+seo-title: experience cloud id service settings for dtm
-seo-description: Configuration settings for using Dynamic Tag Management to deploy the Adobe Experience Cloud ID Service
+seo-description: configuration settings for using dynamic tag management to deploy the adobe experience cloud id service
-short-title: Settings for DTM
+short-title: settings for dtm
 doc-type: reference
 audience: admin
 index: true